Configure server-based authentication with Customer Engagement (on-premises) and SharePoint on-premises

 Run the following PowerShell command in the SharePoint Management Shell, where https://sharepoint.contoso.com/sites/crm/ is the URL for the SharePoint site collection.

 Alternatively, you can find the SharePoint realm ID in the site app permissions setting of the SharePoint site collection.

-Sign in to the SharePoint site collection that you will use for document management with Dynamics 365 for Customer Engagement apps.
+Sign in to the SharePoint site collection that you will use for document management with Customer Engagement (on-premises).

 Go to Site settings > Site app permissions.

 The realm ID is displayed under App Identifier to the right of the @ sign.
 Copy it to the clipboard.
 In the Enable Server-Based SharePoint Integration wizard, paste in only the GUID.
 Do not paste in any part of the identifier to the left of @.